We are going to see family friends today so I dug this gem from the archives and updated it!

 4. Busy backgrounds

 Speaking of busy, stay away from backgrounds with patterns or images that distract from your main text.
+When in doubt, just keep everything simple.

 5. Trapped white space